 Currently the use of temporary foreign workers in some parts of Canada has nothing to do with a shortage of skilled workers, and everything to do with maximizing profits.
 Stephen Harper's Conservative government changed the rules a year ago, allowing employers to bring in overseas workers at wages that can be as much as 15 per cent below the average regional rate for a particular occupation.

 (W)hat about those who are looking for work, such as unemployed Canadian miners who are being replaced by temporary workers from China?
-What about those information technology employees at RBC who are being replaced by temporary foreign workers?
+What about those information technology employees at RBC who are being replaced by temporary foreign workers?- Finally, Laurie Monsebraaten reports on the CCPA's appalling finding that we're 228 years away from achieving gender equality in Canada.

 Why did Finley's ministry give approval in the first place to HD Mining bringing in 200 workers from China, and to the outsourcer retained by RBC to bring in workers to replace 45 bank employees?